 There is a minimum waiting period in Texas to get a divorce of sixty days.
 This is considered the “cooling off” period.
 Any divorce filed in Texas will take at least sixty days.

 A contested divorce can take a few months or a few years.
 There is no easy answer to the question.
 It depends on the level of the conflict between the parties, children, and the amount of property to divide.
-As I mentioned above, you control the purse strings to your divorce as fas as costs, and you also control the clock as far as time.
+As I mentioned above, you control the purse strings to your divorce as far as costs, and you also control the clock as far as time.
+However, our internal policies and procedures are set up to aggressively manage cases, meaning that we try to move things along as quickly as possible within the rules of the Court.
+By doing so we can significantly reduce the length of our cases and therefore the costs to our clients.

 For an agreed or uncontested divorce, we can typically wrap those up in around sixty days.